jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/dedicated_storage_install_kubernetes.rst

 Configure worker nodes
 ----------------------

 #.
-Assign the cluster-host network to the MGMT interface for the worker nodes:

-   (Note that the MGMT interfaces are partially set up automatically by the network install procedure.)
+The MGMT interfaces are partially set up by the network install procedure;
+   configuring the port used for network install as the MGMT port and specifying the attached network of "mgmt".

+   Complete the MGMT interface configuration of the worker nodes by specifying the attached network of "cluster-host".

    ::